-21. A Fellow, Member, or Associate who is in arrears for one year for all or any part of his dues, may be dropped from membership, as delinquent, by the Board of Directors.
-A Fellow, Member, or Associate who has been dropped as delinquent, may be reinstated upon payment of all back dues under the conditions specified in the By-laws.
+- 18. Honorary Members shall be exempt from all payments. - 19.
+Persons elected after any portion of the fiscal year shall have expired, shall pay dues pro rata for the unexpired quarters of that fiscal year. - 21.
+A Fellow, Member, or Associate who is in arrears for one year for all or any part of his dues, may be dropped from membership, as delinquent, by the Board of Directors.
+A Fellow, Member, or Associate who has been dropped as delinquent, may be reinstated upon payment of all back dues under the conditions specified in the By-laws. - 22.
+The Board of Directors, under the conditions specified in the By-laws, may exempt from future annual dues any Fellow, Member, have reached the age of seventy (70) after having paid dues for thirty (30) years.

-22. The Board of Directors, under the conditions specified in the By-laws, may exempt from future annual dues any Fellow, Member, or Associate who has paid dues for thirty-five (35) years, or who shall have reached the age of seventy (70) after having paid dues for thirty (30) years.
+The Board of Directors may, in its discretion, remit the dues of any Fellow, Member, or Associate whose name has been upon the membership list for a long term of years.

-The Board of Directors may, in its discretion, remit the dues of

-Fellows, Members, or Associates who are sufficiently familiar with the applicant's experience to justify him in using their names as membership list for a long term of years.